mpomery/aristotle-metadata-registry/docs/installing/settings.rst

     these are used when discovering the available extensions for about pages - required format a ``list`` of ``strings``.
 ``BULK_ACTIONS``
-    A dictionary of bulk action names and the associated fully-ualified python path to the form that completes the action. :doc:`More information on configuring bulk actions is available here <../extensions/bulk_actions>`.
+    A list of fully-qualified python paths to the bulk action form classes that provide the action. :doc:`More information on configuring bulk actions is available here <../extensions/bulk_actions>`.
 ``PDF_PAGE_SIZE``
     The default page size to deliver PDF downloads if a page size is not specified in the URL